LIQUIDITY VOLUME AND OPEN INTEREST

-Open Interest is the outstanding position in the Futures and Options segment.
+Open Interest is an outstanding position in the Futures and Options segment.
 For example, if the Open Interest in Satyam Futures is Rs 200 crores, it implies that buyers and sellers who have transacted till this moment and have not yet squared up their positions have these many transactions open at the moment.

 What does this imply?

-The outstanding positions in the market should be read along with price trend and the volume trend.
+The outstanding positions in the market should be read along with price trends and the volume trend.
 A rising price along with rising Volumes and a rising Open Interest will be a strong bull signal.
 Open Interest implies that fresh positions are being taken up, which might imply that fresh investors are entering the market or that existing players are increasing their position levels.
 On a rising trend, this indicates a strong upward move.

 What do Options Open Interest positions imply?

 High Call Option Open Interest would indicate bearishness while High Put Option Open Interest would indicate bullishness.
-It is regular practice to net off the Call minus Put Open Interest numbers and analyse this trend.
+It is a regular practice to net off the Call minus Put Open Interest numbers and analyze this trend.
 A rising trend (indicating more Calls Open Interest) would be indicative of impending bearishness on the scrip.